joaomrcarvalho/AzLyrics-Downloader/README.md

 Since the server disconnects you from making too much attemps by minute, there is a timer that only download one lyrics per 15 seconds.
 You can change that if you want.

 Just run the script and insert a list of artists separeted by '*' and it should work.
-Any problems send me a message of fix it :)
+Any problems send me a message or fix it :)